SaiKondapalli211/MediatorPattern1/README.md

 The Mediator Pattern is a behavioral design pattern that promotes loose coupling between objects by centralizing their communication in a mediator instead of allowing them to communicate directly.
 This helps reduce dependencies and makes the system more maintainable.

+**What is CQRS pattern?**

+CQRS (Command Query Responsibility Segregation) is a design pattern that separates read (query) and write (command) operations in a system.
+Instead of using the same model for reading and writing data,

+CQRS divides responsibilities to improve performance, scalability, and maintainability.

+🔹 Why Use CQRS?

+✔ Improves performance – Read and write operations can be optimized independently.

+✔ Scalability – Reads and writes can be scaled separately.

+✔ Better maintainability – Code is cleaner and easier to modify.

+✔ Security – Commands can be restricted to specific roles.

+✔ Event Sourcing – Works well with event-driven architectures.

+**🔹 CQRS Architecture in .NET Core**

+In CQRS, we separate:

+Commands: Modify data (e.g., CreateOrderCommand).

+Queries: Fetch data (e.g., GetOrderQuery).

+🔹 Key Components in .NET Core CQRS Implementation:

+1️⃣ Commands – Handle write operations.

+2️⃣ Command Handlers – Process commands (create, update, delete).

+3️⃣ Queries – Handle read operations.

+4️⃣ Query Handlers – Process queries (retrieve data).

+5️⃣ MediatR – Facilitates communication between commands/queries and handlers.

+6️⃣ Entity Framework (EF Core) or Dapper – Used for database access.

 **1. Can you briefly explain your health insurance application and its architecture?**